dtao/SublimeBucket/README.md

 ## Commands

-The following commands are available under "Bitbucket" from the context menu as well as the command palette and can be assigned to keyboard shortcuts:
+The following commands are available under "Bitbucket" from the context menu as well as the command palette and can be assigned to keyboard shortcuts.
+Every command should work for both Git and Mercurial repositories.

-### 1. Open in Bitbucket (Git + Hg)
+### 1. Open in Bitbucket

 Opens the selected line(s) in Bitbucket, preserving all highlighted ranges.